Last Updated 27 April

 MAINTAINING YOUR WRITING PRACTICE

 MAINTAINING YOUR SMALL BUSINESS

 STAYING HEALTHY, BEING CREATIVE

-- The State Government and Lotterywest have announced significant changes to Lotterywest’s grants program to support organisations dealing with the community impacts of Covid-19.
-These changes are significant.
+- The State Government and Lotterywest have announced a $159m Covid-19 Relief Fund to support organisations dealing with the community impacts of Covid-19.
 The full media statement is available here.

-- The Federal Government’s most recent announcement re its economic response to the coronavirus includes measures that provide increased income support payments, payments to support households and temporary early releases of superannuation.
+- The Federal Government’s economic response to the coronavirus includes measures that provide increased income support payments, payments to support households and temporary early releases of superannuation.
 Full details are available on the Treasury website here.

 - If you are having difficulties meeting your tax and super obligations because of COVID-19 the Tax Office has provided information about ways in which it can provide assistance.
 Information is available here.

 - You may request assistance from the Australian Society of Authors Writers Benevolent Fund.
 While the Fund is not able to provide income support, it may be able to assist you with expenses if you are in distress.
 In the past, the Fund has distributed grants to authors in financial difficulties as a result of a sudden illness, accident or disability.
 Application forms are available here.